 “And the evidence for this is...?
 What?"
 Briar asked, not even wanting to hear an answer, "More feelings?”

-Amanda bit her tongue and said, “No. Murders,” she passed Han a folder marked with the words 'serial killings', “There's been a string of murders in and around that area, in Bradley, and all the bodies are always found in Bradley Wood.
-The strange thing is, there's no blood, no discernible cause of death.
+Amanda bit her tongue and said, “No. Murders,” she passed Han a folder marked with the words 'Serial Killings In Bradley Wood', “There's been a string of murders and disappearances in and around that area, in Bradley, and all the bodies are always found in Bradley Wood.
+The strange thing is, there's no blood, no discernible causes of death.
 These people just... died.
 As if naturally.
 Varying ages, no preference of gender, different levels of health and fitness.
-It's been happening on a constant for the past few months - people go missing and then their found dead in the wood.”
+It's been happening on a constant for the past few months - people go missing and then they’re found dead in the wood.”

 “And how does Valfreyja fit into this?”
 Han asked.

 “She's looking for a suitable conduit," Amanda explained, "only... those that aren't, aren't.
 And she can't be in them any longer, so they die.
 The locals have begun dubbing her 'The Black Lady of Bradley Wood'.
-The police have been looking into it, but I've had Dr Talbot pull some strings and kept them quiet.”
+The police have been looking into it, but I've had Dr. Talbot communicate with our contacts in the UK and kept them quiet.”

 “You've lost me, Amanda.
 If you believe this, then why wouldn't you want to go?"
 Han asked, "Don't you want to stop her?”